Formalizing contextuality in sequential scenarios: Sequential scenarios

 \subsubsection{No-backward-in-time signalling}

-The most general HVM cannot be built only from the preparation, transfer and response functions, only because one could allow for signalling backward in time, which is highly counter-intuitive.
-Consequently, in the remaining of this paper, we make the assumption of No-Backwards-in-Time-Signalling (NBTS), similar to the one described in~\cite{guryanova2019ExploringLimitsNo}:
+The most general HVM cannot be built only from preparation, transfer and response functions, only because one could allow for signalling backward in time, which is highly counter-intuitive.
+Consequently, in the remaining of this paper, we make the assumption of No-Backwards-in-Time-Signalling (NBTS), similar to the one described in~\cite{guryanova2019ExploringLimitsNo}.
+This notion is also sometimes referred to as the Arrow of Time (AoT) constraint~\cite{budroni2019ContextualityMemoryCost,clemente2016NoFineTheorem}.

-\begin{definition}[No-Backwards-in-Time-Signalling] Any outcome or state at time $t$ cannot depend on any outcome or state that occurs at a later time $t + \varepsilon$, with $\varepsilon > 0$. \end{definition}
+\begin{definition}[No-Backwards-in-Time-Signalling] Any outcome or state at time $t_0$ cannot depend on any outcome or state that occurs at a later time $t_1 > t_0$.
+As a consequence, any probability distribution should marginalize on future events. \end{definition}

 We have not formally introduced the notion of time in our framework, but it is implicitly assumed from the ordering of the instruments.
 For instance in a sequential scenario $\XMOSEQ$, let a sequence $S \in \mathcal{S}$ of length $N$.
-Such that the first instrument is $A_1$ and the last is $A_N$.
-Take the outcome that occurs at time $i$, then by the NBTS condition:
+Such that the first instrument is $A_1$ and the last is $Z_N$.
+Take the outcome that occurs at step $i$, then by the NBTS condition: